 We are a small community group dedicated to reintroducing kelp along the Hastings coastline in Sussex.
 Our collective brings together people from all walks of life, from PhD scientists to everyday volunteers, united by a shared passion for the environment.
+We are based within Hastings Aquarium with an expert team of marine scientists and zoologists sharing a passion for nature.

 Our aim is to cultivate flourishing kelp forests that provide essential habitats, acting as nurseries, breeding grounds, and shelters for a wide range of wildlife, including mammals, fish, invertebrates, and birds.
 Furthermore, we seek to reduce CO₂ levels through these vibrant kelp ecosystems and improve coastal resilience against flooding.